 Those with traditional riflescope, digital night vision or thermal imaging experience will have no problems setting up their Wraith riflescope, but those of us who need a little extra help in the electronics department may have issues without specific instructions.

 Before shooting with the Wraith, I highly recommend getting familiar with its menu and settings.
 After becoming familiar with its operation, boresight at home before heading out to the range to sight it in.
 This will save you a lot of money on ammo, time and frustration.

 How to Use the Wraith Digital Night Vision Menu and Settings

-To begin, push the power (center) button.
+To begin, push the power (middle) button.
 This is also your “select” or “enter” button.
 You will see the “Sightmark” logo and then when fully powered, you will be on your shooting screen.
 You’ll see the field of view and a reticle.
 To access the menu, push the power button again.